langheran/Critical-Analysis-Essays/README.md

 ## Critical Analysis Essays

-A repository for storing some of the critical analyses that I have done.
+A repository for storing some of the critical analyses for papers I have read.

 ### Neural Networks